Toronto Root Canal Infections

 Of course you are free to eat and drink as normal once the anesthesia has worn off (generally, two to fours after treatment).
 You may experience some minor tooth sensitivity for a day or two afterward, but in most cases this can be managed simply with over-the-counter drugs like ibuprofen or acetaminophen.

 After root canal treatment, patients should maintain proper hygiene techniques such as brushing twice daily, flossing daily, and regularly seeing the dentist.
-These practice will prevent or limit future dental problems and allow dentist to identify dental problems when they are still in their early stages of development.
+This practice will prevent or limit future dental problems and allow dentists to identify dental problems when they are still in their early stages of development.

 Contact Our Toronto Root Canal Experts Today

 Now that you have the facts on the root canal procedure, you’re ready to get the dental work you need to maintain a healthy smile.
 Contact us to book an appointment with a skilled cosmetic dentist at The Art of Dentistry.
 We look forward to seeing you!